3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## 2.5 ResourceReference
 Element \<resourceref>

-References to resources are only used for the implicit extension.
+References to resources are used for the volumeData element and for the implicit extension to create a function reference.

 ![Function XML Structure](images/element_resourceReference.png)
 | Name      | Type             | Use      | Default | Annotation                                                                 |